Is gambling addiction a problem for me?

 SMART Recovery provides its members with tools and support that they can use to help them recover from addictive gambling behaviors as well as other negative and unwanted behaviors.
 SMART Recovery’s 4-Point Program® is an alternative to 12 step programs, such as Gamblers Anonymous, and designed to help you overcome your problems with gambling addiction:

-2. Coping with Urges – Dealing with urges is part of recovery.
-SMART has tools designed to help our members cope with urges.
+- Coping with Urges – Dealing with urges is part of recovery.
+SMART has tools designed to help you cope with your urges to gamble.

-3. Managing Problems – We frequently turn to our addictive behaviors (like gambling addiction) to either escape from or avoid addressing problems.
-SMART Recovery participants learn problem-solving tools to help them manage challenges along the way.
+- Managing Problems – We frequently turn to our addictive behaviors (like gambling addiction) to either escape from or avoid addressing problems.
+SMART helps you learn problem-solving tools to help you manage challenges along the way.

-4. Lifestyle Balance – SMART give members skills to help balance both short and long-term goals, pleasures and needs that were once out of balance.
+- Lifestyle Balance – SMART helps you develop skills to help balance both short and long-term goals, as well as pleasures and needs that were once out of balance.